corgrath/abandoned-planemo.js/README.md

-Plugin and Data Collector hooks
+NOT UP TO DATE - Plugin and Data Collector hooks
 -------------------------------------------------
 Not yet written.